Anderson, Ramírez facing multi-game suspensions as MLB sorts out discipline following wild brawl

 Anderson is likely facing a multigame suspension for his fight with Cleveland’s José Ramírez on Saturday night, their scuffle setting off a benches-clearing brawl between AL Central rivals who won’t face each other again until next season.

-Major League Baseball did not announce any discipline as the team teams met in their series finale.
+Major League Baseball did not announced any discipline as the team teams met in their series finale.
 The White Sox rallied for three runs in the ninth inning of a 5-3 victory.

 The teams expect to hear from MLB on Monday and are bracing to be without their star infielders for an extended period.